KStateMachine/kstatemachine/README.md

   transitions;
 * `Transition` - is an operation of moving from one state to another.

-Working with state machine consists of two steps:
+Working with state machine consists of two major steps:

-* Creation and initial setup, here you may set custom actions (side effects) via listeners to be performed on entering/exiting states and transitions between them;
+* Creation and initial setup;
 * Processing events, on which state machine can switch its states and notify about changes.

 ```kotlin